VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 #### Non-character key

-The which-key menu relies QuickPick's input.
-Because it is a text input, we can not capture non-character keys like arrow keys, tab key, and keys with modifier like C-x.
-We can capture those keys using vscode shortcut with `whichkeyVisible` as when clause of the shortcut.
+The which-key menu relies on QuickPick's input.
+Because it is a text input, we cannot capture non-character keys like arrow keys, tab key, and keys with modifier like `C-x`.
+We can capture those keys using vscode shortcut with `whichkeyVisible` as `when` clause of the shortcut.
-See [Extra](extra#use-non-character-keys) page for detail on usage.
+See [Extra](extra#use-non-character-keys) page for more details on usage.
 :::

 :::note

 #### Pass-in when clause

-Since vscode doesn't allows extension to read context key-value ([vscode#10471](https://github.com/microsoft/vscode/issues/10471)), we will have to relied on `when` clause evaluation in vscode shortcut to pass the context to which-key.
+Since vscode doesn't allow extension to read context key-value ([vscode#10471](https://github.com/microsoft/vscode/issues/10471)), we will have to relied on `when` clause evaluation in vscode shortcut to pass the context to which-key.
 See [conditional bindings](./extra.md#when) for more details on the usage.
 :::